 You must definitely visit this region if you come here for surfing.
 It is a very small region for surfing.
 However, it has a high number of first-class surf spots.
 Ericeira is also the host to the ASP World Tour Surf Championship at Ribeira d’Ilhas beach.
 If you are an expert surfer, you will admire the spots of Cave, Coxos, and São Lourenço.
 For beginners and others, Foz do Lizandro, São Julião and Praia do Sul can be the right places to learn surfing or to improve your skills in surfing with their surf schools.

 In this region, you can find board factories and repair shops as well.
 You need to be careful about some issues though.
-There are many sharp rocks and sea-urchins around this area.
+There are many sharp rocks and sea urchins around this area.

 It is in the south of Ericeira, located in the capital of the country.
 Because it is very near to Ericeira, you should also visit this region as well.
 You can surf here throughout the year.
 Tagus River and Costa da Caparica are the ideal places for smaller crowds and great beach breaks.
 Additionally, you can find big beach breaks in the areas of Estoril, Carcavelos, Praia do Guincho, Praia Grande in Sintra, and Praia das Maçás as well.
 Carcavelos is only 20 minutes away from the Lisbon city center.
 This region is also known as the birthplace of Portuguese surf.
 Its water is relatively clean compared to most other city surf breaks.
-Here, you can enjoy waves in summers and fast beach breaks in winters.
+Here, you can enjoy waves in summer and fast beach breaks in winter.
 It also offers festivals and surf events at the beach, such as WSL Cascais Pro and National Championships.

-It is located in the south of Lisbon and north of Algarve.
+It is located in the south of Lisbon and north of the Algarve.
 Alentejo is popular with its delicious wines and cuisine, and idyllic natural qualities.
 Some well-known places here are namely Odeceixe, Zambujeira do Mar, São Torpes, Arrifana, and Vila Nova de Milfontes.
 You can also find nice spots along the Vicentine Coast Natural Park, located in both Alentejo and the Algarve.

 The Algarve region is already a tourist spot in itself.
 Northern Europeans and the Portuguese are quite interested in this spot as well.
 For a brighter sun and warmer water, you should definitely head for the Algarve Coast.
 The west coast can be an option because it gets north-westerly swells.
 The south coast gets nice waves in the winter as well.
 So, if you do not like the summer crowds, you can head to Algarve in winter.
 You can find more than 50 surf spots in this place.
 Sagres and Lagos are also good options for beach breaks and medium southerly swells.
 On the west coast with nice waves, you can try the beach towns of Arrifana, Tavira, Monte Clergio, and Carrapateira as well.
 Also, its water is not cooled by the Canaries’ current.